How Many Hours Do ATVs Last? What is Considered High?

 If you fit this category, your ATV will likely last 1000 to 2000 hours before significant repairs or more extensive maintenance is required.

-ATVs with this amount of hours on them typically end up getting sold to someone with the time and skill required to keep the bike going further, or it ends up being sold for parts or sent to the scrapyard.
+ATVs with this number of hours on them typically get sold to someone with the time and skill required to keep the bike going further, or they end up being sold for parts or sent to the scrapyard.

 The Full-Blown Enthusiast or Mechanic